Tucked away in central Texas is a sweet slice of authentic Texas that practically oozes charm around every corner.

 It was built in 1951 and was created by a sports editor.

 In order to be inducted into the Texas Sports Hall of Fame, you have to first go on the ballot and then be one of the top vote getters.

-Inductees come from various parts of Texas and have played for Baylor University, the Dallas Cowboys, the San Antonio Spurs, Texas A&M and the Houston Astros, among others.
+Inductees come from various parts of Texas and have played for Baylor University, the Dallas Cowboys, the San Antonio Spurs, Texas A&M and the Houston Astros (if you’re headed to Houston check out our ultimate solo travel guide), among others.

 Waco Hippodrome is one of the city’s premier cultural venues, acting as both a movie theater and a space for live events.

 Check the schedule before you visit to see what’s on during your stay in Waco.

 From trivia nights to film festivals to comedians to musicians, you’re guaranteed to find something that you’re interested in.

 The story of the Waco Civic Theatre starts around the 1920s when Waco residents formed the Waco Little Theatre which operated from 1925 to 1936.